Neobyte01/SoftwareDevelopmentGroup2/README.md

 I, Emil Wagman, declare that I am the sole author of the content I add to this repository. <br>
 I, Erik Wigert, declare that I am the sole author of the content I add to this repository. <br>
 I, Darina Larsen, declare that I am the sole author of the content I add to this repository. <br>
+I, Sami Noroozi, declare that I am the sole author of the content I add to this repository. <br>